 Landlord & management negligence in Columbus

-Columbus logged about 3,700 landlord negligence reports in the last 18 months.
-That is about one of every 20 complaints filed with code enforcement.
-Reports are increasing, with 2026 so far running about 25% ahead of the same months last year.
-Tenants file these reports at the highest rates in Blacklick / Brice and Far North / Polaris.
+Columbus logged about 2,700 landlord negligence reports in the last 19 months.
+That is about one of every 25 complaints filed with code enforcement.
+Most of them are scored severe or critical.
+Inspectors treat these as habitability problems, not nuisances.
+Reports are increasing, with 2026 so far running about 40% ahead of the same months last year.
+Landlord negligence reports peak in July at about one and a half times the volume of a typical month.
+Tenants file these reports at the highest rates in Blacklick / Brice and Westgate & Hilliard fringe.
 That maps where people report, not where the worst landlords are.
-Reports come from over 3,000 different addresses and no block is immune.
-Check the specific address, not the neighborhood average.

 Renting or about to?